-The sum of three amplitude modulated carriers is available on patch-panel jack B. These carriers are at frequencies of 600, 700, 800 and 900 kHz.
-Using the spectrum analyzer, verify that this is true.
+The sum of three amplitude modulated carriers is available on patch-panel jack B. Determine the carrier frequencies using your spectrum analyzer (they will fall within the 500 kHz - 1000 kHz range).
 Use your super-heterodyne receiver to determine the message signal each carrier.
-Note that, for a given IF frequency $f{IF}$ and a given carrier frequency $f_c$ , there are two choices for the local-oscillator frequency $f{LO}$ corresponding to high-side and low-side injection.
+Note that, for a given IF frequency $f{IF}$ and a given carrier frequency $f{C}$ , there are two choices for the local-oscillator frequency $f{LO}$ corresponding to high-side and low-side injection.
 These are (respectively)